drivelling-spinel/tartar/README.md

 4. Run TARTAR.EXE to play

+5. Also be sure to check [EXTRAS](doc/extras.md) for explanation on best way of playing No Rest for the Living Doom II PWAD and for guides on installing extra mods with Tartar.

 ### Playing Caverns of Darkness with Tartar

 1. Download Caverns of Darkness TC distribution and unzip the contents into a separate directory

-2. Download TARTAR directory contents from the above link (MEGA has means to download directory as a ZIP archive) and copy everything there to the same directory as COD **except do not** copy KEYS.CSC and retain the one shipped with the TC.
+2. Download STAGE2 directory contents from the above link (MEGA has means to download directory as a ZIP archive) and copy everything there to the same directory as COD **except do not** copy KEYS.CSC and retain the one shipped with the TC.